maintenance

 Step 1: Insert Upper Burr

-3. Rotate clockwise to the lock position
+3. Rotate clockwise until you hit the lock position

-4. You should feel/hear it click into place
+4. Should click into place

 Step 2: Replace Hopper

-1. Align the hopper over the grinder opening
+1. Position the hopper over the opening

-2. Push down gently
+2. Press down gently

-3. Rotate clockwise to lock
+3. Twist clockwise to lock

 Step 3: Test Grind